 Directions

-Your next stop is the Parliament Building (21) which is on Riksgatan.
+Your next stop is the Parliament Building (21).
+Head north on Högvaktsterrassen, take the stairs down onto Slottskajen and turn left.
+Then, turn right onto Stallbron and continue onto Riksgatan.
 You’ll be walking a distance of 170 m.

 21. Parliament Building

 The Parliament House (Riksdaghuset) is the seat of the Swedish Parliament, the Riksdag.
-The building complex is divided into two distinct halves, the old building and the new one.
-The old building was lavishly constructed between 1897 and 1905 in Neoclassical style and features an attractive neo-Baroque columned facade.
-An enormous relief of the Swedish coat of arms looms over the central bronze doorway.
+The building complex is divided into two distinct sections: the old building and the new one.

-In the summer you can visit the Parliament Building on a guided tour.
-Tours in English start at 13:30, every Saturday and Sunday, and are free of charge but have to be booked in advance.
+During the summer, guided tours of the Parliament Building are available in English every Saturday and Sunday at 13:30.
+The tours are free of charge but must be booked in advance.

 Directions

-Your next stop is Rosenbad (22) which lies on the other side of Riksbron.
+Your next stop is Rosenbad (22).
+Head north on Riksbron.
 You’ll be walking a distance of 100 m.

 22. Rosenbad

-The buildings were formerly home to a few prominent Swedish banks and private residences before the government offices took residence in 1981.
-Rosenbad gets its name from a former 17th-century bathhouse, which offered bathers a choice of a lily bath or a rose bath (rosenbad in Swedish).
+Before becoming government offices in 1981, these buildings were home to prominent Swedish banks and private residences.
+The name “Rosenbad” originates from a 17th-century bathhouse that offered bathers the choice of a lily bath or a rose bath (rosenbad in Swedish).

-The three buildings were built at the turn of the 20th century and showcase a variety of architectural styles.
-The Venetian-style palace along Strömgatan and the elaborate Baroque-inspired Art Nouveau features of the building on the corner of Fredsgatan and Drottninggatan are so beautiful.
+Built at the turn of the 20th century, the Rosenbad Complex showcases a variety of architectural styles.
+The Venetian-style palace along Strömgatan and the elaborate Baroque-inspired Art Nouveau features of the building on the corner of Fredsgatan and Drottninggatan are particularly stunning.

 Directions

-Your next stop is the Sager Palace (23) which is lies just ahead on Strömgatan.
-You’ll be walking a distance of 90 m.
+Your next stop is the Sager Palace (23).
+Head east on Strömgatan.
+You’ll be walking a distance of 50 m.

 23. Sager Palace

-The Sager Palace (Sagerska Palatset) is a former palace that now serves as the official residence of the Prime Minister of Sweden.
-The current structure is a result of several renovations at the end of the 19th century initiated by the diplomat Robert Sager who acquired the building in the 1880s.
+The Sager Palace (Sagerska Palatset) is a historic building that now serves as the official residence of the Prime Minister of Sweden.
+The current structure is the result of extensive renovations at the end of the 19th century, initiated by diplomat Robert Sager, who acquired the building in the 1880s.

 Directions